dofloinn/Fallout3rdYear/1_MobileSoftwareDevelopment/All notes.md

 If you <mark style="background: #AD21D9;">subclass</mark> these components without declaring it in the manifest file, the system cannot start it.

-When an app issues an <mark style="background: #AD21D9;">Intent</mark> to the system, it locates an app component that can handle it based on ``<intent-filter>`` declarations
-in each app's manifest file.
+When an app issues an <mark style="background: #AD21D9;">Intent</mark> to the system, it locates an app component that can handle it based on ``<intent-filter>`` declarations in each app's manifest file.

 ### <mark style="background: #AD21D9;">Device Compatibility:</mark>

-Play Store does not allow app be installed on devices that don't provide required features.
+The Google Play Store does not allow apps to be installed on devices that don't provide the required features.

 Hardware or software features your app requires are declared with ``<uses-feature>`` element.